ZoneMinder/zoneminder/README.txt

 classes  and  categories of messages are routed  to  different files  or  highlighted  to a console, or  just  ignored.
-Full details  of  the format of this file is outside the  scope  of this  document  (typing 'man syslog.conf' will give  you  more information) but the most often requested changes are easy  to implement.
+Full details  of  the format of this file is outside the  scope  of this  document  (typing `man syslog.conf' will give  you  more information) but the most often requested changes are easy  to implement.

 The   syslog  service  uses  the  concept  of  priorities  and facilities  where the former refers to the importance  of  the message and the latter refers to that part of the system  from which  it  originated.
-Standard  priorities  include  'info', 'warning',  'err'  and  'debug'  and  ZoneMinder  uses   these priorities when generating the corresponding class of message.
+Standard  priorities  include  `info', `warning',  `err'  and  `debug'  and  ZoneMinder  uses   these priorities when generating the corresponding class of message.
-Standard facilities include 'mail', 'cron' and 'security'  etc but  as well this, there are eight 'local' facilities that can be  used  by  machine specific message generators.
-ZoneMinder produces it's messages via the 'local1' facility.
+Standard facilities include `mail', `cron' and `security'  etc but  as well this, there are eight `local' facilities that can be  used  by  machine specific message generators.
+ZoneMinder produces it's messages via the `local1' facility.

 So armed with the knowledge of the priority and facility of  a message,  the  syslog.conf  file  can  be  amended  to  handle